 Hartland High School is an eight-semester high school.
 However, we understand that circumstances come up which may require early completion.
-The Early Completion Form should be filled out prior to the last day of junior year.
+The Early Completion Form should be filled out prior to the last day of junior year and be approved by the principal.